secuof/sample_paramico/README.md

 	print(stderr.read())
 ```

-I will update to add connec scp ASAP.
+I will update to add connect sftp and get file to local ASAP.